kelliark/DreamerQuests-AutoBot/README.md

 - Open your Browser console `CTRL + SHIFT  + I` or `F12`
 - Go to `Network` tab and refresh
 - Search for `https://server.partofdream.io/user/session`
-- Find your user id, select one and go to `response`.
-Copy your user id
+- Find your user id, select one and go to `Response`.
+Copy your `user id`
 ![image](https://github.com/user-attachments/assets/09ab31fd-a7cb-421f-96a4-935c9c2a0293)
-- Find your cookie, select one and copy cookie from `Request Headers`
+- Find your cookie, select one and copy `cookies` from `Request Headers`
 ![image](https://github.com/user-attachments/assets/a5bec071-dc60-43e6-bcc7-30f7a53013c7)
 ### Requirements installation
 - Make sure you already in bot folder: